-"Tranche" means Bonds identified as such in a Series Resolution and having the same stated maturity and interest rate methodology.
+"Tranche" means 2005 Bonds identified as such in the Corporation Issuance and Issuer Certificate and having the same prefix, stated maturity, targeted amortization schedule and interest rate methodology.

 "Trustee" means The Bank of New York and the successor or successors of such bank or trust company and any other corporation which may at any time be substituted in its place pursuant to the Resolution.